Obarun/66/doc/66-rosetta.md

     -i ${service}
 ```

-## Keyword table convertion
+## Keyword table conversion

-The table below give you the keyword convertion between versions
+The table below gives you the keyword conversion between versions

 | 0.7.2.1 | 0.8.0.0 |
 | --- | --- |